 Two other methods do not return a value in the default implementation, but do not necessarily have to be adapted.
-With the method transformation it is possible to either define or calculate the transformation properties of the data handler before initialization.
+With the method transformation() it is possible to either define or calculate the transformation properties of the Data Handler before initialization.
 The returned properties are then applied to all subdata sets, namely training, validation and testing.
-Another sup-

-405 porting class method is get_coordinates.
-This method is currently used only for the map plot for geographical overview (see section 3.2).
+Another supporting class method is get\coordinates().
+This method is currently used only for the map plot for geographical overview (see section 2.3).
 To feed the overview map, this method must return a dictionary with the geographical coordinates indicated by the keys lat and lon.

-4.4 Default data handler
+4.4 Default Data Handler

-In this section we describe a concrete implementation of a data handler, namely the DefaultDataHandler using data from the JOIN interface in detail.
+375 In this section we describe a concrete implementation of a Data Handler, namely the Default Data Handler using data from the JOIN interface in detail.

-Regarding the data handling and preprocessing, several parameters can be set to control the choice of inputs, size of data, etc. in the data handler (see Table 3).
+Regarding the data handling and preprocessing, several parameters can be set to control the choice of inputs, size of data, etc. in the Data Handler (see Table 3).
 First, the underlying raw data is required to load from the web.
-The current version of the DefaultDataHandler is configured for use with the REST API of the JOIN interface (Schultz et al., 2017c).
-Alternatively, data could be already available on the local machine in the directory data_path, e.g. from a previous experiment by its ID.
-By default, the DefaultDataHandler uses all German air quality stations provided by the German Environment Agency (Umweltbundesamt, UBA) that are indicated as "background" stations according to the European Environmental Agency (EEA) Airbase classification (European Parliament and Council of the European Union, 2008).
+The current version of the Default Data Handler is configured for use with the REST API of the JOIN interface (Schultz et al., 2017c).
+Alternatively, data could be already available on the local machine in the directory data\path, e.g. from a previous experiment run.
+Additionally, a user can force MLAir to load fresh data from web by enabling the overwrite\local\data parameter.
+According to the design structure of a Data Handler, data are handled separately for each observational station indicated by its ID.
+By default, the Default Data Handler uses all German air quality stations provided by the German Umweltbundesamt (UBA) that are indicated as "background" stations according to the European Environmental Agency (EEA) Airbase classification (European Parliament and Council of the European Union, 2008).
 Using the stations parameter, a user-defined data collection can be created.
-To filter the stations, the parameters network and station type can be used as described in Schultz et al. (2017a) and the documentation of JOIN (Schultz et al., 2017c).
+To filter the stations, the parameters network and station\type can be used as described in Schultz et al. (2017a) and the documentation of JOIN (Schultz et al., 2017c).